deeplearninc/relaax/README.md

 ###  [Reinforcement Learning eXchange protocol](#contents)

-Reinforcement Learning eXchange protocol is a simple protocol implemented over TCP using JSON.
+Reinforcement Learning eXchange protocol is a simple binary protocol implemented over TCP.
 It allows to send State of the Environment and Reward to the Server and deliver Action from the Agent to the Environment.

 ![img](docs/resources/protocol-flow.jpg)
 <br><br>

 ###  [Reinforcement Learning eXchange protocol definition](#contents)

+#### Message format:

+{'command': 'init', 'exploit': False|True} -> {'response': 'ready'} OR {'response': 'error', 'message': 'can\'t initialize agent'}

+{'command': 'update', 'terminal': False|True, 'state': [], 'reward': 1} -> {'response': 'action', 'data': 1} OR {'response': 'error', 'message': 'can\'t update state'}

+{'command': 'reset'} -> {'response': 'done'} OR {'response': 'error', 'message': 'can\'t reset agent'}

+{'command': 'update_metrics', 'name': name, 'y': y, 'x': x} -> {'response': 'done'} OR {'response': 'error', 'message': 'can\'t update metrics'}

+'reward' can be TYPE_NULL, TYPE_DOUBLE or TYPE_LIST(TYPE_DOUBLE)
+'state' can be TYPE_IMAGE, TYPE_LIST or TYPE_NDARRAY
+'data' can be TYPE_INT4, TYPE_DOUBLE or TYPE_LIST

 #### Basic types: